TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options/Index.rst

          boolean

    Description
-         This will allow a non-admin user to clear frontend and page-related caches.
+         This will allow a non-admin user to clear frontend caches.

    Default
          0